White wine: Pairing white wine and food

 Gourmets generally prefer white wine to red to accompany cheese as its acidity agrees well with the fat in dairy products.
 Dry wines with mineral aromas such as chardonnay or sauvignon blanc bring out the milky taste of goat cheese.
-Aromatic wines, such as Gewurztraminer and some sparkling wines support the strong taste of Washed-rind cheeses (Maroilles, Epoisses, Munster, etc.).
-Neutral white wines (Castilla-La Mancha, Italian Trebbiano) are well suited to sheep cheese and there are also Manchego and pecorino romano for a little spicy.
+Aromatic wines, such as Gewurztraminer and some sparkling wines support the strong taste of washed-rind cheeses (Maroilles, Époisses, Munster, etc.).
+Neutral white wines (Castilla-La Mancha, Italian Trebbiano) are well suited to sheep cheese and there are also manchego and pecorino romano for a little spicy.
 The cooked pressed cheeses require a bold wine, woodland.
 There is perfect agreement between the Comté cheese and the yellow wine of the Jura.
 Fortified wines are recommended with veined cheeses (Blue or Roquefort).
 In this case, the cheese mould (Penicillium roqueforti) and the wine (noble rot) form a harmonious whole.

 White wine is also a dessert wine.
 All choices are allowed even if the sweet and fortified wines are more suitable for this.
 Perfumed wines (Gewurztraminer, Muscat), sparkling, and sweet wines accord well with fruit desserts (salad, tart).
 The fortified and sparkling wines support rich desserts made with cream or butter.
 Crèmes brûlées or caramel which combine sugar and cream can be eaten with a sweet and lively wine such as Jurançon or a late harvest wine.
 Chocolate requires a very powerful wine so white wine selection is quite limited: a natural amber sweet wine is the best compromise.

 More than other wines, white wine is a wine that can be consumed between meals.
 The habits of the Anglo-Saxons and Germans require a sweet wine or a dry and fruity wine.